easilok/thread-runner/README.md

 Configuration is simply done by creating an `config.toml` file, which can be done using the provided `config.toml.example` file.
 In this file, the variables that need to be set are:

-- `base_dir`, which indicates the root dir of the application that will be run multi-threaded.
+- `base_dir`, which indicates the root dir of the application that will be run.
 - `command`, the command to execute that starts the application.

 Optionally, environment variables can be defined, and are specific for each of the thread that will be started.
 This is